CrossOmics/Lotus/Interactive-Lotus/README.md

 # Lotus Web Demo

-Web application for Lotus Embedding Projector.
-Due to computational resource limitations, this web demo only supports very small datasets.
+Web application for Lotus Embedding Projector and provide a [lightweight web demo](https://huggingface.co/spaces/zzq1zh/Lotus-hf).
+Due to computational resource limitations, this web demo only supports small datasets.
 We encourage you to deploy locally using the following method.

 ## Features